Andres091/the-thunderhead/README.md

 ## Current Ver. ☁️🐦 3.0.0 | Canary

 - Split code into multiple files
-- Recoding Everything From The Ground Up [Pending]
+- Recoding Everything From The Ground Up
 - Bug Fixes
+- Removed Language (will add later)
+- Major Code Cleanup

+### Todo:

+- Finish Code Cleanup
+- Readd Language
+- Readd Deleted Commands

   The thunderhead cannot intervene in affairs of the Scythedom.
 All it can do is watch; with an unblinking eye.